-If you become unable to make decisions for yourself in the future, someone will need to make decisions for you.
 The person you choose to do this will depend on your situation.
 If you wish, you can officially appoint someone you trust to make decisions for you.
-This is called making a Lasting Power of Attorney (LPA).

-The Court of Protection can issue Orders directing the management of a person’s property and financial affairs if they are incapable of managing their own affairs should they not have an (LPA).
-The Court procedure is presently very slow and the fees are quite expensive so preparing an (LPA) in advance is always advisable, providing you have somebody sufficiently trustworthy to appoint as your attorney.
+The Court of Protection can issue Orders directing the management of a person’s property and financial affairs if they are incapable of managing their own affairs should they not have an LPA.
+The Court procedure is currently very slow and the fees are quite expensive so preparing an LPA in advance is always advisable, providing you have somebody sufficiently trustworthy to appoint as your attorney.

 It's free to become an appointee to manage a person's benefits and pensions.
 You can have those paid into a bank account that you can manage for them.